fastrgv/AdaGate/README.md

 ## Media Files for AdaGate:

 ### General Note
 The particular choices of sound, image, and fragment shader files [x.fs] delivered are not essential to the function of the game and are easily replaced.
 This software is primarily intended as a tutorial example of modern OpenGL methods using GLSL.
-The only requirements are that sounds be in WAV or OGG format, images be in PNG format, and shaders be updated to GLSL 330 specifications.
+The only requirements are that sounds be in WAV format, images be in PNG format, and shaders be updated to GLSL 330 specifications.
 Skybox images must have a 90x90 degree field of view [for a correct perspective], and all 6 must have the same pixel dimensions.

 It is my intention to use media with copyrights or licenses that are compatible with GPLv3.
 Please notify me if you believe there is an incompatibility, and it will be removed ASAP, eg a CC-by-NC license is NOT GPL compatible.